ibtj21/Hana-association-mini/README.md

 # Hana-association-mini
-This project generates simulated transactional data and applies association rule mining to identify common shopping patterns.
-# Association Rule Mining with Simulated Market Basket Data

-This mini-project demonstrates **Association Rule Mining** using simulated transaction data.
-We use the **Apriori algorithm** to uncover frequent itemsets and generate meaningful association rules based on customer shopping behavior.
+This mini-project demonstrates **Association Rule Mining** using simulated transaction data.The **Apriori algorithm** was used to uncover frequent itemsets and generate meaningful association rules based on customer shopping behavior.

 ---